 In 1856 Peak was on the committee that organized the town’s Independence Day barbecue at the Cold Springs east of Samuels Avenue.

-Peak and Feild often worked together as the town grew.
+As civic leaders Peak and Feild often worked together as the town grew.
 Both men worked to guarantee that Fort Worth would build—at no cost to taxpayers—a fine stone-and-brick courthouse should Cowtown prevail over Birdville in the (re-)election in 1856 to select the county seat.
 On election day Feild kept a barrel of whiskey outside his store to encourage voters to vote for Fort Worth.
 Votes were tabulated at Dr. Peak’s office.

-Both men were trustees of early schools that opened after John Peter Smith closed his because of poor health.
+Both men were trustees of early schools that opened after John Peter Smith closed his school because of poor health.
 Carroll Peak Elementary School is named for the doctor.